AT LAST-—HIS SECRET IDENTITY REVEALED!!

 Gaper’s Block chronicled the wild “baseball nights.”
 It was called “one of the best literary events in town” by Chicago Magazine, dubbed “the best place to see an author reading” by Newcity, and listed by CBS Chicago as one of the city’s must-see series.

-When it was hauled to Dubuque, Iowa in 2007, it was staged at the Busted Lift—a basement Irish bar that felt like a secret hideout.
-Pivoting into a sort of underground variety hour, it attracted regional artists and performers to its stage.
+When it was hauled to Dubuque, Iowa in 2007, it was staged at the Busted Lift—a basement Irish bar and music venue.
+Pivoting into a sort of underground variety hour, it attracted regional artists and performers.

 That was almost 20 years ago and RUI Dubuque is still kicking today.
 Still at The Lift, still rocking lineups, themes, and crowds of their own.